bennbollay/promise-perf/README.md

 The Promise Perf library allows you to instrument a Promise chain - any sequence of calls that start with an `await` or `new Promise` - to get reporting about where time was spent in that chain.

-This is extremely useful when tracing out HTTP calls to determine which operations were the most expensive and best targets for adding caching, or any complicated long-duration operation that is not computationally bound (where traditional performance analysis tools would shine) but instead spend a lot of time waiting on external services.
+The library is extremely useful when tracing out HTTP calls to determine which operations were the most expensive and best targets for adding caching or any complicated long-duration operation that is not computationally bound (where traditional performance analysis tools would shine) but instead, spend a lot of time waiting on external services.

 # Features